 Wondering at the syrupy tone in her voice, Zach said "ok" and headed to the bridge as Brian headed into his stateroom to pull out his vacc suit training materials.
 In his stateroom, Emkir woke saying, "Huh, it's morning." and answered the comms asking, "What's going on?"
 Aiden told him, "You've got about an hour before your shift on the bridge begins."
 Surprised, Emkir asked "What?
 I'm taking on day shift now?"
 Annoyed, Aiden said, "I took the night" and Emkir resignedly said, "OK.
 I got ya, I'm coming up."

 After breaking off the comms, Emkir started his morning routine.
 On the bridge, Aiden saw Zach and asked, "What have you done now?
 And do we need to beat feet?"
 Mystified with Aiden's assumptions, Zach answered, "I haven't done anything.
 I was having a good time.
 Isn't that what leave is all about?"
 The conversation ended quickly and Zach returned to the lounge where he found food cooked already.
 He took a plate and tasted it, finding it very similar to something he'd cooked before.
-At that, he wondered who else knew how to cook on the ship.
+At that, he wondered who else knew how to cook on the ship?
 He even admitted to himself it was a bit better than what he'd made.
 Finally Zach asked, "Who Cooked?"
 In his stateroom, Zimzod had waken at 10:30am to his various aches and pains.
 He lifted himself off his rack carefully, showered and did his best to cover up his bruises as much as possible before leaving his stateroom.

 No one answered Zach's question as Zimzod entered the lounge.
-Looking around, Zach asked, "No one knows who Cooked?"
+Looking around, Zach disbelievingly asked, "No one knows who cooked?"
 He saw some of the crew were not in the lounge and asked, "Is Sir Brian aboard the ship?"
 Mikah said, "He's in his stateroom."
 Mikah was waiting for the car from the starport.
 Shrugging, Zach went to ask Brian what he had planned?
 When the Knight said he was working on his vacc suit studies, Zach asked if he'd like to team up to explore the station?
 Brian said he did, but asked Zach to wait a few hours for him to get some studying done.
 Zach agreed, and headed to a terminal to do some more research on the Octagon society and the station itself.

-As they relaxed in the lounge, the ship got a comms from station offices saying a taxi had been dispatched to pick up Mikah and Inger.
+While they relaxed in the lounge, the ship got a comms from station offices saying a taxi had been dispatched to pick up Mikah and Inger.
 Twenty minutes later, the taxi arrived and the two ladies went off for their appointment.
 Soon Emkir left his stateroom and grabbed a plate of food before heading onto the bridge.
 Twenty minutes later there was a brief hand off, as nothing much was happening.
 Emkir only needed to monitor the ship's environmental, power and basic engineering systems.
 So, he soon decided to work on his ship's sensors studies.

 Mikah and Ms. Vik arrived at the station offices where the taxi dropped them off.
 After showing their Idents at reception, they were sent right up to the executive suites as they were expected.
 One more stop, after riding a lift to the right floor, and they were guided by an admin assistant to Baroness Wortman's office.
 Having been notified of their arrival, Dessie stood as they entered and Ms. Vik introduced Dame Mikah.
 After exchanging greetings, Dessie invited them to sit and said, "Let's get the small stuff done first, shall we?

 It was clear, as Ms. Vik knew, that issues often cropped up during the final stages of many contracts.
 Once the name change was agreed on, and the changes were made to the electronic version, Dessie told Dame Mikah this would cost Cr 100.
-After that was paid, and she submitted the paperwork, a technical team from the port would be dispatched to make the transponder changes.
+After that was paid, and she submitted the paperwork, a technical team would be sent from the port to make the transponder changes.
 The ship's name would be officially changed after that was done.
 Dame Mikah agreed, and Dessie printed out a new flimsy which Mikah and Dessie both signed.
 Mikah then paid, from ship's funds, and Dessie put the change in the system.
 She told Mikah that a technical team would be sent as soon as possible to make the transponder changes.